nanochess/ecsbasic/README.md

 My current roadmap:

 * Add support for floating-point number input.
+* Research how to save/load programs via the cassette interface, or alternatively use the JLP Flash memory capability.

 There are 26 variables (A-Z), 26 string variables (A$-Z$), and 26 arrays (A-Z) requiring DIM first to declare them.